B-Mags/Audio-Engineering-How-Tos/StudioUserGuide.md

 ### Input/Output Connections

 1. Computer Connection
-   1. Connect the computer to the USB port located on the back panel of the Big Knob.
+   a.
+Connect the computer to the USB port located on the back panel of the Big Knob.
 2. Monitor Connection
-   1. Plug the left monitor into the Monitor A (L) slot.
+   a.
+Plug the left monitor into the Monitor A (L) slot.
-   2. Plug the right monitor into the Monitor B (R) slot.
+   b.
+Plug the right monitor into the Monitor B (R) slot.
 3. Microphone Connection
-   1. **IMPORTANT**: Disengage phantom power on the Big Knob and the Drawmer before connecting condenser microphones.
+   a. **IMPORTANT**: Disengage phantom power on the Big Knob and the Drawmer before connecting condenser microphones.
 Failing to do so may result in a pop that could damage the microphone.
-   2. Connect the microphone to the Drawner's Mic Input.
+   b.
+Connect the microphone to the Drawner's Mic Input.
-   3. Connect the Drawmer's output to Microphone 1 on the Big Knob.
+   c.
+Connect the Drawmer's output to Microphone 1 on the Big Knob.

     Optional External Stereo Connection